hbctraining/Pseudobulk-for-scRNAseq/lessons/08_differential_abundance.md

 traj_milo <- calcNhoodDistance(traj_milo, d=30)
 ```

 Now we can finally calculate the differential abundance across the neighborhoods with `testNhoods()`.
 We specify the `design`, or the model we want to use in the comparison.
-The columns used in design must be found within the `design.df` metadata dataframe.
+The columns used in `design` must be found within the `design.df` metadata dataframe.
 This results in a dataframe with the following [columns](https://rdrr.io/github/MarioniLab/miloR/man/testNhoods.html):

-- `logFC`: Numeric, the log fold change between conditions, or for an ordered/continous variable the per-unit change in (normalized) cell counts per unit-change in experimental variable.
+- `logFC`: Numeric, the log fold change between conditions or, for an ordered/continous variable, the per-unit change in (normalized) cell counts per unit-change in experimental variable.
 - `logCPM`: Numeric, the log counts per million (CPM), which equates to the average log normalized cell counts across all samples.
 - `F`: Numeric, the F-test  statistic from the quali-likelihood F-test implemented in edgeR.
 - `PValue`: Numeric, the unadjusted p-value from the quasi-likelihood F-test.